navikt/aksel/.changeset/tidy-boats-rescue.md

 "@navikt/ds-css": minor
 ---

-Modal: New prop for aligning modal to top
+Modal: New prop `placement` for anchoring the modal to the top of the viewport.